Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 • Permanent Endowment funds - these funds are where the original intention was for the asset to be held by the charity forever, so they therefore can't be spent.

-How to review the funds terms of restriction
+How to review the fund's terms of restriction

 If the restrictions are legally binding, the terms on which the fund was given to the charity in the first place should be reviewed.
-For example this could be a Will, deed of gift, or grant agreement.
+For example, this could be a Will, deed of gift or grant agreement.
 It may be that these terms contain a mechanism for the restriction to be changed.

 How can the Charities Act help?

 Trustees may be able to use various powers under the Charities Act 2011 to change restrictions on funds to create additional flexibility.
-In some circumstances this will allow funds held as permanent endowment to be spent, as long as certain criteria are met.
+In some circumstances this will allow funds held as permanent endowments to be spent, as long as certain criteria are met.

 Whilst these powers apply primarily to unincorporated charities, such as charitable trusts, they can also be used in appropriate circumstances by incorporated charities such as charitable companies and CIOs.